 Body armor can come in a range of covers, these can be made from traditional materials such as cotton, or manufacturer-specific materials such as CoolMAX®, Cordura®, or Gore-Tex®.
 Depending on the type of body armor the ballistic panels may be sewn into the vests carrier, however recently the industry has moved towards making the panels removable.
 This is preferable as it allows the vest carrier to be washed, and also allows for the user to change the protective panels if they wish, for example from an NIJ Level II panel to an NIJ Level IIIa panel.

 CoolMAX fabric features a moisture management system and is used in many different types of performance clothing.
-CoolMAX covers are lightweight and thin and used mainly for covert vests.
+CoolMAX covers are lightweight and thin and are used mainly for covert vests.
 CoolMAX is designed to be worn against the skin and features technology that keeps the wearer cool by pulling sweat away from the body.

-Cordura is constructed using high tenacity fiber technologies and is used to make a wide range of highly durable products.
+Cordura is constructed using high-tenacity fiber technologies and is used to make a wide range of highly durable products.
 Used for overt vests, Cordura is a heavy-duty fabric that is designed to withstand the rigors of day-to-day wear.

 Breathable and waterproof, Gore-Tex is used for thousands of different products in various industries.
 It is used to make the covers of bulletproof vests worn by many police forces around the world.